Farabi Ensemble at Mercury Cafe. Sponsored by Bella Diva Dance, Persian Cultural Circle and Denver Office of Immigrant and Refugee Affairs

 A fund to honor the legacy of Alex "Tink" Wilson was established in 2012 in cooperation with the Wilson Family to support folklife programs in and around the Boulder, Colorado, area.

 For the first five years the Alex "Tink" Wilson Legacy Fund operated as part of Boulder International Folk Dancers (BIFD).
 In September 2017 a new 501(c)(3) nonprofit corporation, the Alex Wilson Legacy Fund, was established and the BIFD-related fund closed.
 The Alex Wilson Legacy Fund operates independently.

 Regular Grant Cycle Since its inception, the Fund has supported a wide range of projects in folk and community music, folk dance, and story through small grants (usually $500 to $2500) to individuals and organizations in the Boulder, Colorado, and Front Range areas.
 Please note that all funds granted prior to 2018 were given when the Fund was part of BIFD.

-Tarab Retreat has been funded in part by ALWF since 2018
+Tarab Retreat has been funded in part by ALWF 2018 through 2022.
+Thank you!

 David Taylor Zikr Dance Company collaboration with Persian Cultural Circle in kind donation of volunteer hours, Shahrzad Khorsandi and Farabi Ensemble with a grant from Denver Office of Immigrant and Refugee Affairs culminated in 20 hours of workshop with Shahrzad Khorsandi with Zikr dancers, a soundtrack by Farabi Ensemble, several interviews with Persian artists on KGNU Radio, three concerts of Persian music and to date 28 performances in 26 different cities in Colorado and New Mexico of the Persian folklore inspired ballet choreography.